 Couch Grass 100 g ($14.99), 50 g ($9.99), 25 g ($6.99)

 Couch grass is an invasive weed found in the Americas, northern Asia, Australia, and Europe.
 It is similar to, and sometimes misidentified as, Johnson grass.
-A vigorous perennial growing to a height of three feet (one meter), couch grass has long, creeping rhizomes, slender leaves, and erect flower spikes bearing green flowers in two rows.
+A vigorous perennial growing to a height of three feet ter), couch grass has long, creeping rhizomes, slender leaves, and erect flower spikes bearing green flowers in two rows.
 The rhizome and the seeds are used in herbal medicine.

 Benefits: